vkantimahanti/ai-chatbot/README.md

   * open a terminal in visual studio code
   * type - python -m venv promptapp c:\Users\folderlocation  (promptapp is the virtual environment name)
   * promptapp\Scripts\activate - This will activate the virtual env
-- Check the promptapp.py file where it is taking user input; Ask here:
+- Check the promptapp.py file where it is taking user input; Ask here: (you can ask any question)

+- response in below picture.

 ![Alt text](image.png)